vpon-sdk/vpon-sdk.github.io/en/ios/ios-integration-guide.en.md

 ```
 ![]({{site.imgurl}}/ios_framework_5.png)

-> **Notice**: Remind again that the Framework SDK only support devices in iOS version higher than `7.0`.
+> **Note**: Remind again that the Framework SDK only support devices in iOS version higher than `7.0`.
 Do not use this SDK if your app targets at users with devices OS version lower than `7.0`.

 ### Fundamental SDK